How to Build an Outdoor Fireplace- Part 1

-The Foundation is the most Important Part
+The Foundation for Your Fireplace Kit is the most Important Part

-Choose Your Foundation
+Choose Your Foundation Type

-Like any structure, the most important parts are the parts you don’t see.
+Like any structure, the most important parts are those you don’t see.
 We love to talk about color and finish, but those are not nearly important as things you may never see.
 The most important of these unseen heroes is your foundation.
 We all know that a solid foundation is the key to everything- including sports, music, and relationships.
 This is especially the case for outdoor fireplaces.
 Yet the foundation is the part most people overlook or gloss over when planning their fireplace build.